 Bringing Joy to Children in Need

-Bright Holidays, a recognized public charity, helps underprivileged students and families in the greater Jacksonville, Florida area during the holiday season, which, for many, is often a difficult time of year.
-Bright Holidays raises funds locally and works with school principals in the community to identify those in need of clothing, food, school supplies and other necessities.
-Unlike other charities and foundations, Bright Holidays operates on a seasonal basis, relies solely on volunteer efforts and operates with no fixed expenses.
+Bright Holidays, a recognized public charity, helps underprivileged students and families in the greater Jacksonville, Florida area during the holiday season.
+Bright Holidays raises funds locally and works with school principals in the community to identify children in need of clothing and food.
+Bright Holidays operates on a seasonal basis, relies solely on volunteer efforts, and operates with no fixed expenses.

 Founded in 2003

 Bright Holidays, founded in 2003, became a public charity in 2005 upon recognition as a 501(c)(3) corporation by the Internal Revenue Service.
 Sylvia Johnson, principal of Eugene J. Butler Middle School and former principal of West Jacksonville Elementary School inspired the concept and John Forrester, a local business executive, founded the organization.

 John established our Board of Directors, led our fundraising efforts, and continually expanded Bright Holidays' outreach until transitioning to our current leadership in 2015.

 Inaugural efforts, before the establishment of any organization or certification by the IRS, raised approximately $15,000 which benefited nearly 200 elementary school students and their families.
 Since becoming a 501(c)(3) organization, Bright Holidays has grown enormously, reaching over 1000 students and their families in recent years.